-Blaz, a Republican, was the delegate from Guam from 1985 to 1992.
+Blaz was the representative from Guam and was a Republican.
+He served from 1985 to 1992.

 Blaz sponsored bills primarily in these issue areas:

-Foreign Trade and International Finance (24%) Public Lands and Natural Resources (19%) International Affairs (11%) Labor and Employment (11%) Environmental Protection (11%) Law (8%) Government Operations and Politics (8%) Immigration (8%)
+Foreign Trade and International Finance (24%) Public Lands and Natural Resources (19%) International Affairs (11%) Labor and Employment (11%) Environmental Protection (11%) Government Operations and Politics (8%) Immigration (8%) Law (8%)

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - GovInfo.gov, for sponsored bills